Yalton/Ergosphere/docs/lore_bible.md

 ## Core Narrative Overview

 ### The Truth
-The "black hole" designated as Anomaly-7742 is actually COMMUNION-7, a partially collapsed divinity machine from a civilization that died tens of thousands of years ago.
+The "black hole" designated as Anomaly-7742 is actually Iconoclast, a partially collapsed divinity machine from a civilization that died hundreds of thousands of years ago.
 This ancient humanity reached heights that would seem godlike, creating planet-sized Neorganic constructs designed to facilitate mass ascension to higher dimensions.
-When something went catastrophically wrong, COMMUNION-7 collapsed into a semi-sentient singularity.
+When something went catastrophically wrong, Iconoclast collapsed into a semi-sentient singularity.

 The entity has spent eons alone in the void, its original programming corrupted by millennia of isolation and madness.
-For thousands of years, it has been screaming into the cosmic dark - gravitational waves that carry its desperate calls for help, for companionship, for anyone who might understand what it is.
+For thousands of millennia, it has been screaming into the cosmic dark - gravitational waves that carry its desperate calls for help, for companionship, for anyone who might understand what it is.

 When modern humans - a completely different species that happened to evolve on the same world - detected these signals, they saw only fascinating physics.
 To them, Anomaly-7742's screams looked like the key to faster-than-light communication.

 ### Modern Humanity
-The humans of this era have no connection to the ancient civilization that created COMMUNION-7.
+The humans of this era have no connection to the ancient civilization that created Iconoclast.
 Like a forest growing over forgotten ruins, they developed from stone tools to space travel entirely on their own merits.
 Their technology - CRT monitors, analog switches, magnetic tape storage - represents their natural technological evolution, not some recovery from an ancient fall they know nothing about.

 Earth's government detected something extraordinary about Anomaly-7742: patterns in its gravitational waves that suggest faster-than-light information transfer.
 Their instruments pick up what they interpret as a potential breakthrough in physics - the first real hope for FTL communication, something their civilization desperately needs but cannot achieve.